Loading...

 Solution: Like any other inclined plane practice problem, first find the parallel and perpendicular components of the object's weight along the incline as below \begin{align*} w_\parallel&=mg\sin\theta \\&=35\times 9.8 \times \sin 30^\circ \\ &=\boxed{171.5\,\rm N} \\\\ w_\bot&=mg\cos\theta \\&=35 \times 9.8 \cos 30^\circ \\&=\boxed{297.0\,\rm N} \end{align*} Now we want to examine the behavior of the box along the slope with/without the frictional force.

-(a) If the box is not going to slide down the incline, $w_\parallel$ must be equal to the static frictional force $f_s$. \[f_s = w_\parallel \Rightarrow \boxed{f_s = 171.5\,\rm N}\] This is the actual static friction force required to keep the box at rest on the incline.
+(a) If the box is not going to slide down the incline, the net force along the slope must be zero.
+This means that the parallel component of the weight, $w_\parallel$, must be balanced by the static frictional force, $f_s$.
+Therefore we have: \[f_s = w_\parallel \Rightarrow \boxed{f_s = 171.5\,\rm N}\] This is the actual static friction force required to keep the box at rest on the incline.

 Problem (11): A $5-\rm kg$ box is placed on a surface with a kinetic coefficient of friction of $0.28$.
 The surface is slowly raised and reaches an angle of $48^\circ$.
 What would be the acceleration of the box down the incline?